This page was last updated on 21 July, 2021.

 Detailed Travel Advisory

-3. Until 15 May 2021, passengers arriving from India or who in the past 14 days have been in or transited through India are not allowed to enter.
+1. Passengers arriving from or who in the past 14 days have been in or transited through India are not allowed to enter.

 Detailed Tourist Information

-Further details are in the Government of Kenya Protocols which can be found on the Kenya Civil Aviation Authority website.
+Full details of the Government of Kenya Protocols which can be found on the Kenya Civil Aviation Authority website.

-In other counties the maximum number of persons permitted to attend meetings or events has been capped at 15, permitted to attend funerals has been capped at 50, weddings capped at 30, with all in attendance expected to abide by Ministry of Health protocols..
+Across Kenya, the maximum number of persons permitted to attend meetings or events has been capped at 15, while the number permitted to attend weddings and funerals has been capped at 100, with all in attendance expected to abide by Ministry of Health protocols.

 Data Source: covidcontrols.co